2024-2025 Academic Catalog

 Examination of principles and theoretical constructs that support varied perspectives on music therapy practice.
 Exploration of established and emerging theories about the roles of music, therapist, client, and therapeutic relationship.
 Prerequisite(s): MUS 373.

-Exploration of concepts, methods, and materials in the clinical practice of various forms of music psychotherapy.
-Identification of dynamics and issues affecting the treatment process.
-Corequisite(s): MUS 473.
+Exploration of concepts, methods, and materials in the clinical practice of music therapy according to contemporary theories and current discipline-specific topics.
+Identification of dynamics and issues affecting the music therapy treatment process.
+Corequisites: MUS 473.

 MUS 472.
 Practicum in Music Therapy IV.
 2 Hours